MattTrilsbach/MattTrilsbach/README.md

-- 👋 Hi, I’m @MattTrilsbach
+👋 Hey, I’m @MattTrilsbach
-- 👀 I’m interested in full-stack projects
-- 🌱 I’m currently learning swiftui
+🌱 I’m currently exploring Next.js 14
-- 💞️ I’m looking to collaborate on .. i'm open to ideas!
+💞️ I’m open to collaborate
-- 📫 How to reach me .. matt.trilsbach@outlook.com
+📫 Reach me on twitter/x at @MatthiasTech or contact@matthiastrilsbach.com

 <!---
 MattTrilsbach/MattTrilsbach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.